11 AI for Education and Learning

 The foundation is to establish a clear classroom AI policy.
 Every educator should develop a simple, flexible policy for AI use and review it regularly.
 This policy should function as a guide for ethical engagement, not a list of prohibitions.
 It is crucial to define what constitutes constructive, ethical use (e.g., brainstorming, getting feedback on one’s own writing) versus what constitutes academic dishonesty (e.g., submitting AI-generated text as one’s own).

 Beyond rules, educators must integrate AI literacy into the curriculum.
 It cannot be assumed that students understand how these tools work.
 This means dedicating class time to educating students on the capabilities, limitations, and ethical considerations of AI.
-This includes teaching practical skills like effective prompt engineering and essential concepts like how to spot AI “hallucinations” and the subtle ways that training data can introduce bias into the model’s output.
+This includes teaching practical skills like effective prompt engineering and the core failure modes covered in Part I and Part III — hallucination, the model’s confident invention of facts, and bias, the silent inheritance of skews from the training data — so that the student can spot them in the wild rather than only naming them.

 A simple and effective way to guide students is to create and share custom prompts and reusable AIs.
 By crafting prompts that are tailored to specific pedagogical goals—for example, a template designed to encourage critical analysis of a source—educators can model effective AI use.
 An even more powerful extension of this is to create shareable, custom AIs, often called “Custom GPTs” or “Gems.”
 These are specialized versions of the AI that are pre-loaded with specific instructions and context.
 An educator could create a “History Thesis Helper” that is an expert in their course material, or a “Lab Report Formatter” that guides students through the required structure.
 Sharing these resources not only helps students get better results but also embeds the desired learning process directly into the tool they are using.